Religion in Turkey: Religious freedom

 The Constitution provides for freedom of religion, and Turkey is a party to the European Convention on Human Rights.

 Turkey has a democratic government and a strong tradition of secularism.
 Nevertheless, the Turkish state's interpretation of secularism has reportedly resulted in religious freedom violations for some of its non-Muslim citizens.
 The 2009 U.S. Commission on International Religious Freedom report placed Turkey on its watchlist with countries such as Afghanistan, Cuba, the Russian Federation, and Venezuela.
 Nevertheless, according to this report, the situation for Jews in Turkey is better than in other majority Muslim countries.
 Jews report being able to worship freely and their places of worship having the protection of the government when required.
 Jews also operate their own schools, hospitals, two elderly homes, welfare institutions, as well as a newspaper.
 Despite this, concerns have arisen in recent years because of attacks by extremists on synagogues in 2003, as well as growing anti-Semitism in some sectors of the Turkish media and society.

 Ottoman Sultan Mehmed the Conqueror and Greek Orthodox Patriarch Gennadios II.
 Mehmed II not only allowed the Ecumenical Patriarchate of Constantinople to remain active in the city after its conquest by the Ottoman Turks in 1453, he also established the Armenian Patriarchate of Constantinople in 1461, as part of the Millet system.
-The Byzantines used to regard the Armenian Church as heretic and did not allow it to operate inside the Walls of Constantinople.
+The Byzantines used to regard the Armenian Church as heretical and did not allow it to operate inside the Walls of Constantinople.

 Catholic Christians have also occasionally been subjected to violent societal attacks.
 In February 2006, an Italian Catholic priest was shot to death in his church in Trabzon, reportedly by a youth angered over the caricatures of Muhammad in Danish newspapers.
 The government strongly condemned the killing.
 A 16-year-old boy was subsequently charged with the murder and sentenced to 19 years in prison.
 In December 2007, a 19-year-old stabbed a Catholic priest outside a church in İzmir; the priest was treated and released the following day.
 According to newspaper reports, the assailant, who was arrested soon afterward, admitted that he had been influenced by a recent television program that depicted Christian missionaries as "infiltrators" who took advantage of poor people.